Apply for a Salmon Fishing Licence (sportfishing)

 You need to submit a Salmon Fishing Licence Report Card within 7 days of the end of the fishing season (even if you didn’t catch any salmon).

-You can replace a lost licence at your local Department of Lands and Forestry office.
+You can replace a lost licence at your local Department of Natural Resources and Renewables office.

 If you have a disability

 If you have a disability, you may qualify for a Salmon Fishing Licence at no cost.
-Contact your local Department of Lands and Forestry office for more information.
+Contact your local Department of Natural Resources and Renewables office for more information.

 You need to be 16 or older to apply for a Salmon Fishing Licence.
 You don’t need a licence if you’re 15 or younger.
 Both residents and non-residents need to apply.